-Traynor Environmental Ltd have been appointed to carry out a site-specific flood risk assessment for the proposed development at Main Street, Dromahair, Co.
+Traynor Environmental Ltd have been appointed to carry out a site-specific flood risk assessment for the proposed development at Drumahaire, Dromahair, Co.
 Leitrim.

-This report is intended to satisfy the requirements of Leitrim County Council, relating to a proposed development which will consist of an open library project at Main Street, Dromahair, Co.
+This report is intended to satisfy the requirements of Leitrim County Council, relating to a proposed development which will consist of 4 no. Residential Units at Drumahaire, Dromahair, Co.
 Leitrim